ACSBSC/Project_CN/README.md

 FOLDERS AND FILES
 -----------------

-    - FW_005: csv and net files of Web of Life, dataset used
+    - FW_005: Files of Web of Life, dataset used
     - main.py: Main execution file with source code implemented